aGuyNamedJonas/slim-redux/README.md

 <br><br>
 [^ Table of Contents ^](#toc)

+## <a name="future-development"></a>Future Development
+Not sure yet what will be needed in the future, but I think it could make sense to build the following two additions in the future:
+- [ ] Centralized payload validation (will be passed to `createSlimReduxStore()`)
+- [ ] Centralized error handling for dealing with failed payload validations and other error actions (will also be passed to `createSlimReduxStore()`)

+This list will be extended, as feedback comes in, so make sure to make your voice heard! :)

+## <a name="contribute"></a>Contribute
+Want to contribute something?
+That's awesome :) Just open up a pull request or an issue and I'll do my best to try and gauge together with you and whoever else is interested whether your addition makes sense for the project or not.
+This is a community effort, so any suggestions for improvement are greatly appreciated!

 ## <a name="feedback"></a>Feedback
 Got a question, feedback, improvement suggestion, found a bug, wanna share a cool idea?
 [Create an issue](https://github.com/aGuyNamedJonas/slim-redux/issues/new)